AndrewEsenin/Simple_Path_Tracer_Documentation/README.md

 The brightness of the material can be increased or decreased by changing this parameter in the color selection:

-**Material Optimization**
-For convenience and versatility, translucent mode and the 2 sided option are enabled by default in the materials.
-If you don't need opacity switch it to Opaque mode, this will have a positive effect on performance.
-If you are using SPT so that you never see the backside of path polygons, disable the 2 Sided option, this will also improve performance.

 A procedural mesh is used to visualize the pathway.
 In the Blueprint examples, a procedural mesh component has already been added to the Simple Path Trace Actor.
 It also has added placeholders for the start and end of the path.